 The mortgages originated under the multifamily loan programs include a combination of insured and uninsured mortgages.
 The Authority is a Tier I lender under Section 542(c) of the Housing and Community Development Act of 1992, as amended (the "Risk-Share Program"), which provides insurance on multifamily loans and is a credit enhancement mechanism available only to qualified housing and finance agencies acting as the mortgage lender.
 These insured loans have been funded by the Authority as described in "Obligations of the Authority-Commercial Loan Programs" under this caption.
 In the case of a claim under the Risk-Share Program, the Authority is responsible to reimburse the U.S. Department of Housing and Urban Development ("HUD") for 50% of any loss incurred by HUD as a result of and after settlement of such claim.
 See "Obligations of the Authority-General Obligations-Loans Backed by Authority General Obligation" under this caption.
-The Authority's Multi-Family/Project Indenture, defined below, may include loans insured by the Federal Housing Administration ("FHA") under its Multifamily Accelerated Processing, which requires payment by FHA of not less than 90% for such programs as the programs authorized under Sections 221(d)(3), 221(d)(4) and 223(f) of the National Housing Act of 1934, as amended.
 For certain information regarding the Authority's outstanding insured multifamily rental loans, see footnote (3) to the audited 2023 financial statements of the Authority attached as Appendix G hereto.